armory/documentation/_install_guide/logging.md

 ## Example: Logging to Splunk

-Below is a sample logging-splunk.yml file that can be used to extend Armory Spinnaker to log to Splunk.
-As there are [many configuration options]((https://docs.docker.com/engine/admin/logging/splunk/#usage) for Splunk and Docker, the one below is just a simple example of how to log to Splunk HTTP Event Collector Splunk  for just the Lighthouse and Clouddriver service.
-You can add the additional services as well by copying the configuration and changing the service name.
-Once this file place at the location `/opt/spinnaker/compose` and set `LOGGING_PROFILE=splunk` in your environment file located at `/opt/spinnaker/env`.
+Below is a sample logging-splunk.yml file that can be used to **extend Armory Spinnaker to log to Splunk**.
+As there are [many configuration options](https://docs.docker.com/engine/admin/logging/splunk/#usage) for Splunk and Docker.
+The one below is just a simple example of how to log to Splunk HTTP Event Collector.
+Place this file at `/opt/spinnaker/compose/logging-splunk.yml` and set `LOGGING_PROFILE=splunk` in your environment file located at `/opt/spinnaker/env`.

 ```
 version: "2.1"